-What Can a Handyman Do in Polk, Florida?
+What Can a Handyman Do Without a License in Polk, Florida?

 In Polk (Polk County), Florida, most “handyman” work can be done without a state contractor license only when it is truly minor/non-structural, does not require a building permit, and does not involve regulated trades (electrical, plumbing, HVAC).
 Florida does not issue a general handyman license; once you cross into contracting/structural work or any job that requires a permit, you typically must be a licensed Florida contractor (or work for one) and pull permits through the local building department.